Easy Old Fashioned Apple Cobbler Recipe

 Our trees have been loaded with apples this year.
 While many plants seemed to struggle, the apples made it through, with some of the branches nearly dragging on the ground!
 Our mailbox is covered with a low-slung apple branch, much to the dismay of the mail carrier.

-Of course, once we have a bucket or twenty of apples, we have to make treats with them.
+Of course, once we have a bucket or twenty of apples, we have to make some of our favorite fall desserts and treats with them.
 My grandfather likes to make applesauce by hand (a delicious but time-consuming activity) and my parents enjoy using their wonderful KitchenAid applesauce attachment.
-But there are only so many applesauce batches and apple pies you can make.
-And sometimes, you just want something that uses up a bunch of apples and is simple to throw together.
+But there are only so many applesauce batches and apple pie recipes you can make.
+And sometimes, you just want something that uses up a bunch of apples and is an easy recipe to throw together.

 History of the Best Apple Cobbler Recipe

-That’s where this easy old fashioned apple cobbler recipe comes in!
+That’s where this easy apple cobbler recipe comes in!
 My grandfather has fond memories of my great-grandmother making this in the same kitchen we have now.
 We have always called it an apple dumpling cobbler recipe, but it’s essentially an apple cobbler dump cake.

-Tips and Tricks for this Recipe
+Ingredient Tips for this Recipe

 Note that this traditional apple cobbler recipe leaves plenty of room for adjustment – if you’d like more or less of something, feel free to try it, especially for the apples!
 Taste a slice from the apple filling before dumping into the pan, so you can adjust the amounts of sugar and spices if you want to.